-There's richness in tradition, and mastery in interpretation.
-Susur Lee invites you to Chinese food the way it was meant to be: so tasty you'll want to share.
+There's richness in tradition and mastery in interpretation.
+Susur Lee invites you to a Chinese Dim Sum Restaurant the way it was meant to be: food so tasty you'll want to share.
 Luckee's Nouvelle Chinoise cuisine features classic dishes and dim sum from the culinary traditions of Guangzhou, Hunan, Shanghai and Szechuan regions, updated and enhanced by Chef Lee's delectable signature.
 Luckee for all of us.

-He currently appears as a judge on the Food Network's hit show, Chopped Canada.
+appeared as a judge on the Food Network's hit show,

 Chopped Canada, and more recently was named a judge on Master Chef Asia.

 Restaurant and Bar, arguably Toronto's top chinese restaurant

 and best dim sum tea house, was inspired by Susur Lee’s travels